Altinn/altinn-studio-docs/content/development/flight-rules/_index.md

     - Runtime 2.1.0
     - SDK 2.1.300
 2. Ensure that the path of all .NET Core references in the Visual Studio solution are in the `C:\Program Files\dotnet` directory.
 This can be checked by going to Dependencies -> NuGet / SDK for each project in the AltinnCore solution.
-If this is not the case, remove the reference and re-install it using NuGet package manager or a tool of your own choosing.
+If this is not the case, remove the reference and re-install it using NuGet package manager or a tool of your own choice.

 ![Runtime-Compilation-Error ](runtime-compilation-error.png?width=150)